 All of us!
 As citizens of an island nation, the British public is passionate about our coast – we’re drawn to it.
 The English coastline is an integral part of our natural heritage.
 Visits to the coast to enjoy nature, exercise, relax and take in the open views are extremely popular.
 An England Coast Path would bring health, economic and well-being benefits.

-The England Coast Path will actually bring huge economic benefits.
+The England Coast Path will bring huge economic benefits and it only costs £1 a metre to build.

-The South West Coast Path (on which the English Coastal Path will be based) is estimated to generate £307 million a year for the local economy.
+The South West Coast Path (on which the English Coastal Path will be based) generates £307 million a year for the local economy and supports 7,500 jobs.

 The England Coast Path would give a much needed boost to our coastal communities - some of which are among the most economically deprived in England.